Sepor High Intensity Induced Roll Magnetic Separator MIH (13)

 The separator operates from a 110-120 volt, 50/60 cycle, single phase alternating current power supply, drawing a maximum of 7 amperes.
 The direct current power required for operation of the separator is obtained from silicon rectifiers that are an integral part of this equipment.
 The separator is also available for operation on 230 volt single phase alternating current 50/60 cycle.

 The rotor is driven by a direct current, flex-mounted one quarter horsepower TEFC motor.
-Rotor speed is continuously variable from 0 to 300 RPM.
+Rotor speed is variable from 0 to 300 RPM.
 The rotor has totally enclosed, self lubricated ball bearings.

 The separating gap can be easily adjusted by movement of the free nose piece toward or away from the separating rotor.